Support Memorial Grove Park, "The Grove"

-The City is developing the scope of the Ludlow Tot Lot Improvement Plan.
-The updated all-abilities park will be specifically designed to bring together children, families, and loved ones of all ages and ability levels to enjoy the many benefits of outdoor play and recreation.
+The City is developing the scope of the Memorial Grove Park Plan.
+The new all-abilities park will be specifically designed to bring together children, families, and loved ones of all ages and ability levels to enjoy the many benefits of outdoor play and recreation.
 Incorporating accessible design elements affords the City of Rochester the opportunity to give all community members the ability to recreate equally.

-That universal design is a critical factor in the entry ways into the park providing the opportunity for individuals with physical impairment to access the Park and its amenities safely.
-The City will design the Tot Lot to provide total community access to children and families regardless of an individual’s physical limitations.
+That universal design is a critical factor in the entry ways into the park providing the opportunity for individuals with physical impairment to access The Grove and its amenities safely.
+The City will design the park to provide total community access to children and families regardless of an individual’s physical limitations.

 The City is committed to providing and enhancing connectivity to other amenities of the Park and within close proximity to the Paint Creek Trail.
 This project will not be possible without the support of grants, therefore, we ask if you would please submit letters of support to email@example.com.

-Support letters must be received by June 30, 2020.
-A Sample Letter of Support is provided below.
+Support letters must be received by March 22, 2021.
 This project has the potential to become a jewel in our community, help us make it come to fruition!

 Park Bathrooms Closed for Season